abhriyaroy/RxLowpoly/README.md

  ### JNI

-  LowpolyRx uses the <a href="https://developer.android.com/training/articles/perf-jni">Java Native Interface</a> to run native code written in `C` which provides much faster processing for `edge detection` using the [Sobel Operator](#sobel-operator) and then implementing the [Delaunay Triangulation](#delaunay-triangulation) algorithm.
+  RxLowpoly uses the <a href="https://developer.android.com/training/articles/perf-jni">Java Native Interface</a> to run native code written in `C` which provides much faster processing for `edge detection` using the [Sobel Operator](#sobel-operator) and then implementing the [Delaunay Triangulation](#delaunay-triangulation) algorithm.

  ### Sobel Operator